awsdocs/aws-doc-sdk-examples/ruby/example_code/glue/README.md

 <!--custom.scenario_prereqs.glue_Scenario_GetStartedCrawlersJobs.start-->
 <!--custom.scenario_prereqs.glue_Scenario_GetStartedCrawlersJobs.end-->

+Before you run the example, you will need to set up an S3 bucket linked with an IAM role.
+To accomplish this, navigate to the [glue_role_bucket CDK script](../../../resources/cdk/glue_role_bucket) and follow the instructions.

-Start the example by running the following at a command prompt:
+After completing setup, you can run the following at a command prompt:

 ```
 ruby glue_wrapper.rb
 ```

 <!--custom.scenarios.glue_Scenario_GetStartedCrawlersJobs.start-->

 <!--custom.scenarios.glue_Scenario_GetStartedCrawlersJobs.end-->

 ### Tests